penielbethel/ConnectHerNetwork/README.md

 Notes
 - Do not commit `.env`, service-account files, or `uploads/`
 - Android build outputs and local config are ignored by `.gitignore`
+## Firebase Configuration

+ConnectHer uses Firebase both on Android (client) and on the Node.js server (Admin SDK) for FCM push notifications.
+Make sure the client and server point to the same Firebase project or document any intentional differences.

+- Android app uses `android/app/google-services.json` with `project_id` `connecther-mobile` and `mobilesdk_app_id` `1:701275464049:android:d6a2d8ffac85b3973c56d0` for package `com.connecthermobile`.
+- Server Admin SDK loads credentials from environment variables via `firebase.js`.
+A local `firebase-service-account.json` shows `project_id` `connecther-76f65` (example credentials).
+If you use environment variables in production, ensure they match the intended Firebase project.

+Recommended alignment:
+- If `connecther-mobile` is the canonical project, update your server `FIREBASE_*` env vars to the service account of `connecther-mobile`.
+- If `connecther-76f65` is correct for the backend, replace the Android `google-services.json` with the file generated for the same project and Android package `com.connecthermobile`.
+- After changing projects, reinstall the app so FCM tokens refresh.
+Verify tokens are being saved via `POST https://connecther.network/api/notifications/save-token`.

+Troubleshooting tips:
+- Confirm server imports `./firebase` (Admin SDK initializer).
+Check logs for token save and push send results.
+- Verify device receives foreground and background FCM messages; the app mirrors remote messages into local notifications via `src/services/pushNotifications.ts`.